inverno-io/inverno-tools/inverno-maven-plugin/README.md

 **Description:**

-Builds a container image to a TAR archive that can be later loaded into Docker:
+Builds a container image to a TAR archive that can be later loaded into Docker.

-$ docker load --input target/{@literal&lt;image&gt;.tar
+$ docker load --input target/{@literal&lt;image&gt;.tar }
-}

 **Attributes:**